Exit interview: Common questions

+How satisfied were you with your role and responsibilities?

+Did you feel adequately supported in your professional growth and development?

+Were there any challenges or areas of dissatisfaction?
+If yes, please elaborate.

+Did you feel a sense of belonging within the team and organization?

+Were there any aspects of the working environment that negatively affected your experience?

+How would you rate the work environment and culture?

+How would you describe the effectiveness of your immediate supervisor?

+Did you receive sufficient feedback and recognition for your work?

+Were your goals and expectations aligned with the organization’s vision?

+Were there any communication gaps or challenges within the team or organization?

+Did you have ample opportunities for collaboration and cross-functional interaction?

+How would you rate the company’s communication and feedback mechanisms?

+Did you find the company’s policies and procedures fair and equitable?

+Were there any policies or practices that you felt were hindering productivity or employee satisfaction?

+How would you rate the organization’s support for maintaining a healthy work-life balance?

+Were you able to manage personal commitments alongside your work responsibilities?

+Were you satisfied with your salary and benefits package?

+Did the organization provide fair recognition and rewards for your contributions?

+Exit interviews play a pivotal role in understanding the dynamics of employee turnover and enhancing organizational success.
+By asking the right questions and effectively interpreting the data, organizations can make informed decisions to improve workplace culture, boost employee satisfaction, and drive long-term success.

 Completion rates

 Exit interview participation rates vary depending on the method used to conduct the exit interviews.
 Passive methods of data collection such as online or paper surveys have the lowest participation rates of around 30%.
 Involving a human being in the process increases the average participation rate to 50%.
 Outsourcing the exit interview process, while a relatively recent development, achieves the highest participation rates of 90% or more.

 Completion rates often vary according to employee type with white collar employees generally having higher completion rates than blue collar employees or field based workers or others who are not office based (e.g. on mining sites, in hospitals).
 However, there are some exceptions to this.

 Among active exit interview practices (conducted by human beings), participation rates are also affected by who it is that does the interviewing.
 If the direct manager of the departing employee conducts the interview, only 26% of organisations achieve completion rates of 90% or more.
 If junior or administrative Human Resources staff conduct the interview, only 31% achieve completion rates of over 90%.
 Outsourced consultants, HR Managers (or equivalent HR professionals), and indirect managers achieve higher participation.